Board of Directors

 Karen Deitemeyer - Secretary

-Karen Deitemeyer is retired and lives in Florida with her husband, Bill.
-She has two children and 3 grandchildren.
+Karen Deitemeyer is retired and lives in Florida.
 A former heavy smoker, she was officially diagnosed with COPD in 2001 but continued working for another 7 years before retiring, partially due to her COPD.
 Since retirement she has become involved with many organizations which emphasize education and support for the community of COPD patients and caregivers along with advocacy and awareness of COPD as a major health issue.

 Karen is a State Advocacy Captain for the COPD Foundation; is a member of the Governing Board of the COPD PPRN (Patient Powered Research Network); participated in the 1st Annual State of Florida COPD Summit; and in various COPD/Alpha-1 Community Workshops throughout Florida; in National COPD Conferences; in Lobby Days at both State and Federal levels; and was the patient “face” for the DRIVE4COPD Campaign.
 She is on the advisory team for a new initiative, “Breathe Strong Florida”, and was a patient participant at the NIH’s COPD Town Hall Meeting to help formulate a National COPD Action Plan.
 She serves on local American Lung Association committees, has spoken to student RT’s, to ALA interns, was a speaker for the 2014 and 2015 ALA LungForce Expos in Orlando, and is an active member of several on-line email and Facebook support groups.